Helpline 0808 800 3333 or contact us

 Thanks to Alice Maynard, Caroline Jewell, Douglas Joy, Jamie Robertson, Kate Whittaker, Katrin McEntee and Martyn Sibley for their help in producing this guide.

-This guide was initially written by Mary Webber and Clare Shirtcliff as part of Law for Life's Advice now project for Scope in July 2013.
-It was last updated in March 2015.
+This guide was written by Mary Webber and Clare Shirtcliff as part of Law for Life's Advice now project for Scope in July 2013.
+It was last updated in January 2018.

 This guide was updated for Scope by Advicenow in March 2015.
 It applies to England only.

 It is not meant as a substitute for legal advice.

 Dos he is entitled for direct payments

 Hi , I need to find a part time carer for my disabled daughter, I get direct payments but find it so hard to find the right care, any ideas?

 I everyone I am new here but not new to Scope having CP myself.

 Find out how @Scope is helping people to feel more confident about disability.
 Help us #EndTheAwkward http://bit.ly/2egoZQx